rdsoze/RepData_PeerAssessment1/PA1_template.md

 ```
 The count of missing data is 2304.

-Creating a new dataset and filling in the missing data
+Creating a new dataset and filling in the missing data by using the previously calculated mean for a given time interval

 ```r
 newData <- data